 The main benefit of Deposit Unlock is that it is another scheme offering first time buyers – and home movers – access to 95% mortgages on new build properties.

-However there are also limitations to the scheme: it is not suitable for individuals who would own another property on completion, for example a buy-to-let.
+However there are also limitations to the scheme.
+For example, it is not suitable for individuals who would own another property on completion, for example a buy-to-let.

 There is another scheme designed to make it easier and cheaper to buy a new build home.
-The Own New Rate Reducer scheme allows you to buy a new build home with a mortgage and pay a lower mortgage rate than if you buy on the open market with a traditional mortgage.
+The Own New Rate Reducer scheme allows you to buy a new build home with a mortgage and pay a reduced mortgage rate.
 When you choose your property, the developer will agree to contribute 3% or 5% of the purchase price.
 House builders do this as an incentive for you to buy their properties.

 The developer’s contribution goes to your mortgage lender, via Own New.
 The lender will take the developer’s contribution of 3% or 5% and offset it against the mortgage interest to reduce your monthly payments for the first 2 or 5 years, depending on the length of your initial term.
 See our guide for more information on the Own New Rate Reducer scheme.